brndnmtthws/brndn-io/content/posts/startup-ideas/index.md

 Coming up with startup ideas isn't difficult, the hardest part is figuring out whether or not it's worth pursuing. **Start with a problem**, something you experience every day, something you find frustrating or are passionate about, and something you want to fix.
 The best products are almost always things people built for themselves.

 Stripe began when the Collison brothers were frustrated with how difficult it was to accept payments online.
 Airbnb started because the founders couldn't afford their rent and had space for an air mattress.
 Notion came from the founder's desire for a better note-taking tool.
-These personal pain points led to billion-dollar companies.
+A lot of huge companies started that way, with founders scratching at something that annoyed them personally.

 Startup ideas should meet a few minimum requirements, such as:

 1. It should be something you can build an MVP of by yourself.
 If you can't iterate on the product it will be extremely hard to get things right.
-2. The market should be sufficiently large.
-The bigger the market, the bigger the opportunity.
-Look for problems that afflict nearly everyone everywhere.
+2. The market needs to be big enough that, if you get this right, you can still build a real company.
+I like problems that show up constantly for a lot of people or businesses, not tiny edge cases.
 3. Is this a problem you can _actually_ solve?
 4. Are _you_ the right person to solve it?